 The only effective treatment for cataracts is surgery, and over 3 million cataract surgeries are performed in the US every year.
-Dr. Kent performs advanced cataract surgery using the “no injection”, “no stitch” technique.
+Our surgeons perform advanced cataract surgery using the “no injection”, “no stitch” technique.
 Cataracts are removed by using sound waves with a procedure called Phacoemulsification.

 Lens Implant Choices for Cataract Surgery

 During cataract surgery, your cloudy natural lens is removed and replaced with a clear lens implant.
 That lens is called an intraocular lens (IOL), and the choice of implants is critical to the way you’ll see for the rest of your life.
-Dr. Kent will spend time visiting with you about your lifestyle, career, hobbies, and vision needs.
-He will then recommend lens options that will deliver the range of vision you desire either with or without glasses.
+Dr. Kent and Dr. Evans will spend time visiting with you about your lifestyle, career, hobbies, and vision needs, then recommend lens options that will deliver the range of vision you desire either with or without glasses.